M

 Teaching materials and books

 SPLURGE: Buying the PDF versions of high-quality English textbooks, which usually come in student and teacher versions, is a good investment for your online English teaching business because you can repeatedly use them for your classes as your business grows.
-Plus, it saves you time, since you won’t have to search for reading and audiovisual materials to download from different online ESL resources.
+Plus, it saves you time, since you will not have to search for reading and audiovisual materials to download from different online ESL resources.

 Back in her hometown in the Philippines, Krzl worked as a writer at a TV station before moving to Chile.
 After she completed her TESOL certification, she worked for language institutes and then decided to become an independent English teacher to business professionals.
 When she’s not giving classes, she’s either surfing along Chile’s long stretch of coastline, traveling, or practicing photography by the beach.